Assaro/DD_Bot/README.md

 - Remotely start and stop Docker Containers using Discord Slash Commands
 - Enable Friends to start specified Containers, e.g. Gameservers
     - Save Energy when noone is playing
-- DD_Bot is designed to work on the same or a different machine in its own Container
+- DD_Bot is designed to work on the same machine in its own Container
 - Easy configuration through a single json file
 - Built using [Discord.NET](https://github.com/discord-net/Discord.Net) and [SSH.NET](https://github.com/sshnet/SSH.NET)